 The French Quarter

-In March of 2019, He drew a map of the New Orleans French Quarter, featuring every building between Rampart and Decatur and Canal St and Esplanade Ave.
+In March of 2019, I drew a map of the New Orleans French Quarter, featuring every building between Rampart and Decatur and Canal St and Esplanade Ave.

 The ChefSoiree maps showed where the food and beverage tents were going to be located in Bogue Falaya Park for the annual event.